Transcript: Medical Associations Oppose Bill to Mandate Nutrition Training

-Given the fact that “7 out of 10 deaths among Americans each year are from chronic diseases.”
-Given that diet is a major factor.
-Given how inadequate nutrition instruction is in medical school, a California bill was introduced mandating physicians anytime before January 1st 2017 get, 12 hours of nutrition training.
+Given the fact that “7 out of 10 deaths among Americans each year are from chronic diseases;” given that diet is a major factor; given how inadequate nutrition instruction is in medical school, a California bill was introduced, mandating physicians, anytime before January 1st, 2017, get 12 hours of nutrition training.
 That was obviously too radical, so the bill was amended.
-How about, 7 hours?
-Who could possibly argue that doctors shouldn’t get 7 hours of nutrition?
+How about seven hours?
+Who could possibly argue that doctors shouldn’t get seven hours of nutrition?
 Who could possibly be in opposition?

-So the California Medical Association was opposed to mandating 7 hours of nutrition training for doctors, what about the California Orthopedic Association?
+The California Medical Association was opposed to mandating seven hours of nutrition training for doctors.
+What about the California Orthopedic Association?

-Frankly that didn’t surprise me; surgeons are not known for their passion for prevention.
-What about the California Academy of Family Physicians though?
-Surely they’re in favor of a few hours every 4 years on nutrition for family docs.
+Surgeons are not known for their passion for prevention.
+But what about the California Academy of Family Physicians, though?
+Surely they’re in favor of a few hours every four years on nutrition for family docs.